 I am enthusiastic.
-I love working with people, and I enjoy the topics I am offering to tutor on.
+I love working with people, and I enjoy the topics I am offering to tutor in.
 Enthusiasm in a teacher is something I have found important in my own learning.
-I just recently graduated from high school, and the classes I felt the most engaged in were the classes with teachers who were passionate about their lessons.
-Bringing energy and excitement is important to keep a lesson interesting.
+In college as well as high school, I have always felt the most engaged in classes with teachers who are passionate about their lessons.
+Bringing energy and excitement is important to hold attention.

 I am also looking to learn through this experience.
 I want to adapt to the student's learning style.
 Being able to share knowledge and help others is such a special gift.
 I would like to give back what I can.